-A maze is a collection of missions and questions for testers to complete.
-You build your maze out of blocks: missions (i.e. tasks), questions, or additional screens.
+A maze is a collection of unmoderated tasks and questions for testers to complete.
+Mazes are composed by separate blocks: missions (i.e. tasks), questions, and additional screens.

 To get started, create a maze and build your new maze by adding blocks.
 You will find all block types on the right-side panel of the maze draft page.

 - Prototype Test

 - Open Question